cookedzera/FarcasterSpin/replit.md

 # Overview

-ArbCasino is a web-based slot machine game built exclusively for the Base blockchain network (currently configured for Base Sepolia testnet).
+ArbCasino is a web-based slot machine game built exclusively for the Arbitrum blockchain network (currently configured for Arbitrum Sepolia testnet).
 The application is a single-page Farcaster Mini App designed to run within a 390px width frame.
-Users can spin a virtual slot machine up to 2 times per day (resets at UTC midnight) to win PEPE tokens, with a leaderboard system to track player performance and encourage engagement.
+Users can spin a virtual slot machine up to 5 times per day (resets at UTC midnight) to win AIDOGE, BOOP, and BOBOTRUM tokens, with a leaderboard system to track player performance and encourage engagement.

 # User Preferences